FannyChery/YOLO/README.md

-# Numerical application for YOLOv3
+# Digital application for YOLOv3

 This repository is based on the github repository : https://github.com/Vinay-Kalmoodkar/YOLO-Object-Detection